SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

     actual HTTP request method.

--   Servers can also notify clients whether "credentials" (including Cookies and HTTP Authentication data) should be sent with requests
+-   Servers can also notify clients whether "credentials" (including Cookies and HTTP Authentication data) should be sent with requests.

 [Top](#section)